pisalore/Archaeological-Textures-Segmentation/README.md

 3. DIFF files, which highlight the difference between GT and PRED files.
 You can open these files in Meshlab to visualize how the network has worked.

+### Important

+Generating your dataset it's really important that the sub-images have a similar structure to allow pointnet to do a good learning.

 ## Results
 In this section, some results are shown.
 The mesaures for evaluate the process are **accuracy** and **IoU** ([intersection over union](https://www.pyimagesearch.com/2016/11/07/intersection-over-union-iou-for-object-detection/)).
 These are the parameters selected: